-When loading software onto a CA system, HiPKI EV TLS CA verifies that the software is the correct version and is supplied by the vendor free of any modifications.
+When loading software onto a CA system for the first time, HiPKI EV TLS CA verifies that the software is the correct version and is supplied by the vendor free of any modifications.

 HiPKI EV TLS CA shall only use components which have received security authorization.
 Unrelated hardware devices, network connections or component software shall not be installed.